Strokes in African Americans

 Aspirin to reduce Strokes in African Americans

 Aspirin use is decreased among African Americans as compared to whites while the indications for aspirin use are actually higher in African Americans.
-More African Americans should be taking aspirin because it reduces the risk of stroke, heart disease, and colon cancer.
-And this was proven at the low dose of 81 mg.
-The risk for gastrointestinal bleed is much lower than the risk of stroke, heart attack, etc.
+If you have a high risk for heart attack or stroke, your doctor will likely put you on aspirin.
+People with a lower risk should not be on aspirin because the risk for bleeding is higher than the risk for a cardiovascular event.

 Overall, prevention experts (USPSTF ) recommend referring adults who have stroke risk factors and are obese to intense behavioral counseling to promote a healthy diet and more physical activity.
 That means going to your doctor and having a detailed conversation about what you do . . . and what you eat.
 For example, by decreasing your intake of salt and fried foods, lowering the blood pressure and getting proper exercise, strokes in African Americans can greatly decrease.